Tree house: Support methods and technology

 Invasive methods are all methods that use nails, screws, bolts, kingpins, etc. Because these methods require punctures in the tree, they must be planned properly in order to minimize stress.
 Not all species of plants suffer from puncture in the same way, depending partly on whether the sap conduits run in the pith or in the bark.
 Nails are generally not recommended.
 A special kind of bolt developed in the 1990s called a treehouse attachment bolt can support greater weights than earlier methods.

 Popularity

 Since the mid-1990s, recreational tree houses have enjoyed a rise in popularity in countries such as the United States and parts of Europe.
 This has been due to increased disposable income, better technology for builders, research into safe building practices and an increased interest in environmental issues, particularly sustainable living.
 This growing popularity is also reflected in a rise of social media channels, websites, and television shows specially dedicated to featuring tree houses around the world.

 Increased popularity has, in turn, given rise to demand for businesses covering all building and design work for clients.
 There are over 30 businesses in Europe and the US specializing in the construction of tree houses of various degrees of permanence and sophistication, from children's play structures to fully functioning homes.

-Popularity of tree house hotels is equally growing, with a number of booking websites offering accommodation in tree houses.
+Popularity of tree house hotels is equally growing due to the popularity in the glamping and unique accommodation industries with a number of booking websites offering accommodation in tree houses.